 In the second part, we will learn to set clear and concise objectives.

-The third part, we will understand how to realise and cleanse our negative thoughts.
+In the third part, we will understand how to realize and cleanse our negative thoughts.

 In the fourth part, we will be able to use the basic techniques for all areas of life.